-- Frequency: Monthly or every 1 ton of fuel - By: Homeowner
+- Frequency: Monthly or after burning 50 bags of fuel or when changing fuel type - By: Homeowner

 After burning approximately 1 ton of fuel you will need to clean the hopper to prevent sawdust build-up.

 A combination of sawdust and pellets on the auger reduces the amount of fuel supply to the fire pot.
 This can result in nuisance shutdowns and mis-starts.